-- 1.1 Unless otherwise stated, words or expressions contained in this constitution shall bear the same meaning as in the 2006 Act. - 1.2 Words importing the masculine gender only shall include the feminine gender, words importing the singular shall import the plural and vice-versa. - References to statutory provisions shall be construed as references to those 1.3 provisions as subsequently amended or re-enacted (whether before or after the date of this Agreement) from time to time and shall include any provisions of which they are re-enactments (whether with or without modification). - 1.4 The following expressions have the following meanings, unless the context requires otherwiseby the 2012 Act).
+- 1.1 Unless otherwise stated, words or expressions contained in this constitution shall bear the same meaning as in the 2006 Act. - 1.2 Words importing the masculine gender only shall include the feminine gender, words importing the singular shall import the plural and vice-versa. - 1.3 References to statutory provisions shall be construed as references to those provisions as subsequently amended or re-enacted (whether before or after the date of this Agreement) from time to time and shall include any provisions of which they are re-enactments (whether with or without modification). - 1.4 The following expressions have the following meanings, unless the context requires otherwise-

-"the 2012 Act" is the Health and Social Care Act 2012.
+"the 2006 Act" is the National Health Service Act 2006 (as amended by the 2012 Act). "the 2012 Act" is the Health and Social Care Act 2012.
 "Accounting Officer" is the person who from time to time discharges the functions specified in paragraph 25(5) of Schedule 7 to the 2006 Act.

-"Annual Members

-Meeting"

-means an annual meeting of the Members.

-"constitution" means this constitution and all annexes to it.

-"Director" means a member of the Board of Directors of the

-Trust.

-"Governor" means a member of the Council of Governors of the

-Trust.

-"health service body" means an NHS foundation trust or any of the bodies listed in Section 9(4) of the 2006 Act.
+"Annual Members Meeting" means an annual meeting of the Members. "constitution" means this constitution and all annexes to it.
+"Director" means a member of the Board of Directors of Trust.
+"Governor" nor " means a member of the Council of Governors of the Trust. "health service body" means an NHS foundation trust or any of the bo listed in Section 9(4) of the 2006 Act.
 "Member" means a member of the Trust.

-"NHS Improvement/

-(Monitor)"

-Monitor is the body corporate, as provided by Section 61 of the 2012 Act.
-From 1 April 2016, Monitor is now part of NHS Improvement and therefore references to Monitor have now been replaced, where appropriate, by NHS Improvement.

-"voluntary means a body, other than a public or local authority, the activities of which are not carried on for profit.
+"NHS Improvement/ (Monitor)" Monitor is the body corporate, as provided by Section 61 of the 2012 Act.
+From 1 April 2016, Monitor now part of NHS Improvement and therefore references to Monitor have now been replace where appropriate, by NHS Improvement. "voluntarymeans a body, other than a public or local authororganisation"the activities of which are not carried on for profit.

-organisation"